Information collected and means of collection

 Our complaints handling process differs depending on which Fund you are a member of.
 Please refer to the relevant section below.
 If you are unsure which section below applies to you, you may make a complaint about a privacy matter by contacting us using the contact details at the end of this Policy.

-If you have a complaint about a privacy matter, please contact our Client Services Executive on (02) 8226 6200, at email@example.com or at Level 31, 259 George St Sydney NSW 2000.
-Where you have called our Client Services Executive, we may ask you to put your complaint in writing.
+If you have a complaint about a privacy matter, please contact our Client Services Team on 1300 097 995 or (03) 9616 8614, at email@example.com or at Level 31, 259 George St Sydney NSW 2000.
+Where you have called our client services team, we may ask you to put your complaint in writing.
 We will acknowledge receipt of your complaint immediately and we will investigate and respond to your complaint as soon as is practicable after we receive it.

 Please address all enquiries (aside from privacy complaints, for which contact details are outlined in the section above) to: